 SO, to keep you guys (and maybe your friends who aren’t as style savvy) steered clear from the fate of my poor classmate above, I’ve put together a few basic sock and shoe combos below.
 Never again can you say you didn’t know you shouldn’t wear white tube socks with boat shoes, again.
 Ever.

 WHITE TUBE SOCKS + SKATE SHOESBombas, $46 for 4 pairs Shoes: Vans, $60

 SG Says: This look is like, totally Cali-cool.
 Let the look stay true to its roots, and keep the rest of your look SoCal-skater-inspired for consistency.
-I’ve seen this shoe-sock combo with mint chino short-shorts and a v-neck sweater tied around the shoulders, and I could feel the wearer’s internal disconnect.
+Because I’ve seen this shoe-sock combo with mint chino short-shorts and a v-neck sweater tied around the shoulders, and I’m telling you…I could feel the wearer’s internal disconnect.

 FUN DRESS SOCKS + LACE UPSSocks: The Tie Bar, $8 (similar) Shoes: Johnston&Murphy, $159

 The argyle in this pair is a classic pattern that works for the office, but the punchy coral and mint tones will definitely catch my eye when you walk by me, or loiter conspicuously at the water cooler.

 UNDER-THE-ANKLE SOCKS + LOW RISE CASUAL SNEAKERSSocks: Mack Weldon, $28 for 2 pairs Shoes: Tretorn, $70

 Ankles are cool, show them off!
-The ankle bone is really cool (it rotates!) so why not let it bask in the light of day?
+The ankle bone is really cool (it rotates!), so why not let it bask in the light of day?
 If you’re wearing long pants, feel free to wear fun high socks like these.

 NO SHOW SOCKS + BOAT SHOESFamous Footwear, $10 for 6 pairs Shoes: Sperry, $79

 What is the worst footwear faux pas you have seen?
 Ever guilty of your own?
 Be honest…